KQM-git/TCL/docs/enemy-data/bosses/weekly-bosses/azhdaha.md

   * Pyro: Damage type converted to Pyro, fires several fireballs into the air that will hit the ground randomly and leave a burning mark, which continuously damages players in its AoE.
 (Phase 2)
   * Hydro: Damage type converted to Hydro, leaves a moderately-sized Hydro mark on the ground which explodes shortly after.
 (Phase 2)
 * Slams his body sideways, dealing damage in a large AoE that extends towards the attack's direction.
-  * This attack cannot be avoided using dash iframes.
+  * This attack cannot be avoided using dash i-frames.
   * Electro: Damage type converted to Electro.
 (Phase 3)
   * Cryo: Damage type converted to Cryo.
 (Phase 3)
 * Slams his foreleg once and emits three consecutive shockwaves.